Trump’s response to criminal charges revives election lies

 After his initial court appearance in the New York case, the first of several in which he is in legal jeopardy, Trump ticked through the varied investigations he was facing and branded them as “massive” attempts to interfere with the 2024 election.

-“Our justice system has become lawless,” Trump said as he appeared before supporters as his Florida home, Mar-a-Lago.
+“Our justice system has become lawless,” Trump said as he appeared before supporters at his Florida home, Mar-a-Lago.
 “They’re using it now, in addition to everything else, to win elections.”

 Trump has made some version of those claims in at least 20 social media posts since March 3, the bulk of which occurred in the last two weeks, accelerating when a Manhattan grand jury appeared to be wrapping up its work and preparing to indict the former president.
 Trump declared his latest bid for the White House shortly after the November midterms, in what some in his orbit saw as an effort to head off the various probes swirling around him.